mzywj2/Thesis-Project/README.md

 - If the output pdf or png file do not produce an image of a proper synteny plot (as the example given in the Chromsyn GitHub page), then re-run the command with this addition: `Rscript chromsyn.R orphans=F` (Personally recommended to me by the creator of the tool, Richard Edwards)
 - The `orphans=F` argument removes from the plot any sequences that do not have syntenic regions, it will remove all the short contigs/scaffolds that lack BUSCO genes.
 Since the genomes used in this study were very large and more diverse than expected, this argument was required to produce a proper synteny plot

+- An additional output file of Chromsyn is the excel file for each run which contains information about the busco genes and the hit lengths for the synteny analysis.
+In this project, for each analysis the total hit lengths from the Regions sheet of the file, were calculated to provide a quantitative measure of the proportion of synteny that was present between each genome comparison.

 For further details regarding Chromsyn, refer to the Chromsyn GitHub Repository: https://github.com/slimsuite/chromsyn.git

 ### Bcftools: